ibankio/creditchain/libra2-move/framework/libra2-framework/doc/governance_proposal.md

 <tr>
 <td>2</td>
-<td>The governance proposal module should only be accessible to the aptos governance.</td>
+<td>The governance proposal module should only be accessible to the libra2 governance.</td>
 <td>Medium</td>
 <td>Both create_proposal and create_empty_proposal functions are only available to the friend module libra2_framework::libra2_governance.</td>
 <td>Enforced via friend module relationship.</td>